This is the code of conduct for my commenters on this blog and on this blog’s social media, including Facebook, Twitter, and Patreon.

 - Ableism refers to bigotry against disabled people, and ableist slurs include common words such as stupid, idiot, moron, cretin, and retard.
 It is easier to describe the definitions and sentiments that make a word ableist than to list the many, many, many terms that can be used in ableist ways (or have no non-ableist uses).
 If one’s argument or word choice comes down to a person having an innate, biological deficiency and using this idea to designated them as inferior, or insulting a person by likening them to people who have these impairments, it is ableist, and it is not permitted here.
 The easiest way to avoid unintentional ableism is to say what you actually mean.

-- All of these include, in addition to their less contentious acts, advocacy in favor of policies, parties, and politicians who target marginalized people for legal harm.
-This includes the US Republican Party, the US Libertarian Party, the Canadian Conservative Party, the British Conservative Party, the United Kingdom Independence Party (UKIP), the English Defense League (EDF), the Hindutva nationalist movement in India, the Roman Catholic Church, Haredi Jewish organizations, the various Orthodox Catholic churches, most other forms of Christianity and Islam, Hasidic Judaism, and similar outfits.
+- All of these include, in addition to their less contentious acts, advocacy in favor of policies, parties, religious groups, religions, and politicians who target marginalized people for legal harm.
+This includes the US Republican Party, the US Libertarian Party, the Canadian Conservative Party, the British Conservative Party, the English Defense League (EDF), the Hindutva nationalist movement in India, Hasidic Judaism, Haredi Jewish organizations, the Roman Catholic Church, the various Orthodox Catholic churches, most other forms of Christianity and Islam, and similar outfits.

 In this blog’s comments section, comments that consist mostly or wholly of bigoted rhetoric will not exit moderation, and their posters will not be notified.
 In comments where individual bigoted terms mar a point that is otherwise worth making, I will personally edit the comment to remove the slurs, replace them with non-bigoted alternatives, and add a note explaining the change.
 Commenters who take issue with this policy will be banned.